t-tht/Bit-board/circuit_diagram.md

 A stripboard was used to connect the fixed set of inputs (joystick and touch sensors) to the BBC micro:bit.

-The following circuit diagram illustrates how the inputs are interconnected and shows the neccesary components required to complement the inputs.
+The following circuit diagram illustrates how the inputs are interconnected and shows the necessary components required to complement the inputs.

 [![Image](https://github.com/t-tht/bitboard-docs/raw/master/Images/Circuit_Diagram.jpg "Circuit Diagram")](https://github.com/t-tht/bitboard-docs/raw/master/Images/Circuit_Diagram.jpg)